opendcs/opendcs/docs/source/start-software.rst

 Navigate to the install directory to view the contents that just installed.
 Make note that the folder "doc" contains a folder "html" where documentation can be accessed.
-Open the index.html.
+Open the index.html (ie drag the file into a browser).

 What do I need to edit/configure for my set-up?
 -----------------------------------------------

-Prior to launching the software, set up the decodes.properties file.
+Prior to launching the software, set up the **decodes.properties** file.

-USACE users:
+USACE and USBR users:

 * Copy the user.properties file from server to the C:\\OPENDCS directory.
 * Rename the file to decodes.properties.

-For more details about the decodes.properties see section
+For more details about the decodes.properties see :any:`leg-inst-start-configure`

 How do I launch the software?
 -----------------------------

 Now that the software is installed.
-On windows double click: launcher_start.bat (in the OPENDCS/bin directory).
+On windows double click:
+**launcher_start.bat** (in the C:\\OPENDCS\bin directory).

 .. image:: ./media/start/software/im-08-launcher_start.JPG
    :alt: windows launcher_start.bat